Best Online Master’s Degrees in: Social Work

 Social workers are employed in a wide range of settings, including in hospitals and other healthcare facilities, as counselors at schools, or in community service.
 Their jobs vary widely depending on what they're doing.
 For example, a child and family social worker endeavors to protect vulnerable children and help families in need of assistance.
 They help families apply for food stamps and other benefits and intervene if a child is neglected or abused.
 Meanwhile, school social workers work with parents, teachers, and administrators to develop plans that will help improve student's social development and academic performance.
 Finally, social workers in healthcare may help patients make the necessary adjustments to their lifestyle if required by a doctor, provide information on support groups, and provide information on a disease.

-According to the U.S. Bureau of Labor Statistics (BLS) the median annual salary for a social worker in 2010 was $42,480.
+According to the U.S. Bureau of Labor Statistics (BLS) the median annual salary for a social worker was $42,480.
 The BLS anticipates that employment of social workers will increase 25%, or faster than average for all occupations, between 2010 and 2020 because of an increasing demand for healthcare and social services.
 However, keep in mind that this data is no guarantee of actual salary or employment, which is determined by the needs of the local area and the state of the economy.